Kibetdonald/AWS-EC2-Deployment/README.md

 ```bash
 git clone https://github.com/repositorynamehere.git
 ```
-You will need django to be installed in you computer to run this app.
-Head over to https://www.djangoproject.com/download/ for the download guide

-Download django usig pip
+Install the latest version of python3

 ```bash
 sudo apt install python3-pip -y
 ```
+You will need django to be installed in you computer to run this app.
+Head over to https://www.djangoproject.com/download/ for the download guide

+Download django using pip
 ```bash
 pip install django
 ```